Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 1-5 | The Gods are slient.
 No effect. | N/A
 6-10 | You may ask the temple for assistance dealing with a problem or for political / social support | You recieve the effects of the Sanctuary Spell with a duration of 24 Hours
 11-15 | You receive DM inspiration (Unless you already have one) | You recieve the benefits from the Protection from Evil and Good Spell for 1 Hour
 16-20 | Blessing of Tongues, you have gained the honour of speaking your god's word.
-For the duration of your next quest your voice changes to be more like your gods and you are under the effect of the tongues spell.
+For the duration of your next quest your voice changes to be more like your gods and you are under the effect of the tongues spell. | +1d4 to hit 1 time after you roll but BEFORE the result on your next mission.
 21+ | Over the next 24 hour, you may cast any cleric spell once as if you have it prepared and the spell slot consumed is 1 level lower than its usual cost (minimum of 1). | You recieve the effects of the Aid spell cast at a spell level equal to your level divided by 4 (Minimum 2)
 Nat 20 | Fated to live, you have gained the favour of your god.
 For your next quest you have advantage on death saving throws | N/A